KESTIO

 Number of unique visitors to the site

-It is essential to monitor these figures using dedicated management tools (SEO tools, dashboards...).
+It is essential to track these figures via dedicated monitoring tools (SEO tools, dashboards, etc.).

-Scoring is also based on "rich information" relating to the profile and behavior of your visitors (function, centers of interest, degree of autonomy in the purchasing decision...) that you will have obtained via online interactions and recorded, in a CRM tool for example.
+Scoring also relies on 'rich information' relating to the profile and behavior of your visitors (job title, areas of interest, level of autonomy in the purchasing decision, etc.) that you have obtained via online interactions and recorded in a CRM tool, for example.

-5. Learn from your defeats and savour your victories
+5. Learn from your failures and celebrate your successes.

-There's no denying it: deploying a lead generation strategy from start to finish, from definition to implementation, is a long and sometimes tricky process.
-This is particularly true when it comes to automating processes and interfacing the various tools used (CRM, marketing automation solutions, SEO tools, etc.).
+Let's be honest: deploying a Lead Generation web strategy from start to finish, from its definition to its implementation, is a long process and sometimes fraught with pitfalls.
+This is especially true when it comes to automating processes and interfacing the various tools used (CRM, marketing automation solution, SEO tools, etc.).

-That's why you need to start small, allow yourself to implement actions progressively, and roll out your scenarios iteratively.
+That's why you should start modestly, allow yourself to implement actions gradually, and deploy your scenarios iteratively.

-You can start by testing "short" loops with a limited amount of content: 1 lead magnet, 2 articles and 1 infographic (or video) to feed your first mail series, for example.
-This allows you to "get the hang of" content production and distribution tools, test processes in agile mode and generate your first identified leads.
+It is possible to start by testing "short" loops with a limited number of contents: 1 lead magnet, 2 articles and 1 infographic (or video) to feed your first email series, for example.
+This allows you to "get the hang of" content production and its distribution tools, to test processes in agile mode and to generate your first identified leads.

-Depending on your resources - and provided you haven't overlooked the need to evaluate your tools, define your personas and formalize your objectives - it may be more effective to start simply and build up gradually, rather than setting up a gas factory or starting immediately with expensive tools that will have to be amortized.
+Depending on your resources – and provided you have not skipped the evaluation of your tools, the definition of your personas, and the formalization of your objectives – it may be more effective to start simply and gradually increase power, than to want to build a complex system or immediately start with expensive tools that will need to be amortized.

-The Gladiator who wins the fight isn't always the one who had the best weapons at the start: more often than not, it's the one who knows his opponent well and uses his own weapons to best effect once in the arena!
+The Gladiator who wins the fight is not always the one who had the best weapons at the start: more often, it's the one who knows his opponent well and uses his own to the best of his ability once in the arena!

-Adopt a tool adapted to your business and your expectations: choose a CRM...
-To better understand the usefulness of CRM and choose the right tool, watch this webinar:
+Adopt a tool tailored to your business and expectations: choose the right CRM.
+To better understand its usefulness and choose a suitable CRM, watch this webinar:

 Why?

-Quite simply because the digitalization of the economy has radically changed behavior.
-The Internet has profoundly altered the relationship between buyers and sellers, and the latter no longer put up with intrusive commercial pressure... even if they still demand information.
+Simply because behaviors have radically changed due to the digitalization of the economy.
+The internet has profoundly altered the relationships between sellers and buyers, and the latter no longer tolerate intrusive sales pressure...even if they still want information.

-They can search for this information on their own, at their own pace and at a time that suits them.
-What counts today is being seen when these potential leads are in the research phase.
-Thanks to the Internet, marketing offers companies new tools and, above all, a new way of doing business that positions the company as interesting rather than interested.
+They will look for this information easily and independently online, at their own pace and convenience.
+What matters today is being visible when these potential leads are in the research phase.
+Thanks to the internet, marketing offers companies new tools and, above all, a new way of operating that allows them to position themselves as interesting rather than interested.

-First of all, from a salesperson's point of view, it's now counter-productive to go out looking for contacts or leads.
-It's a huge investment of time for a more than uncertain result, whatever the salesperson's skills and motivation, based mainly on volume, in other words the number of outgoing calls.
-It's an exhausting, time-consuming, low-value-added activity that wears salespeople out!
-But salespeople should be investing their time where it adds the most value: converting leads into customers.
-Better than a long speech, here are 10 key figures to help you rethink your vision of traditional marketing :
+From the sales representatives' point of view, it is now counterproductive to go looking for contacts or leads.
+It's a huge amount of time invested for a more than random result, regardless of the sales representative's skills and motivation, based primarily on volume, in other words, the number of outbound calls.
+It's a tiring, time-consuming activity with low added value that exhausts sales representatives!
+A sales representative should invest their time where they bring added value: converting leads into customers.
+Better than a long speech, here are 10 key figures to rethink your vision of traditional marketing:

-4. In the USA, 84% of BtoB CEOs use social networks to find out about a company before making a purchasing decision and 56% of buyers consult the blog of the company selling the products they are interested in(Salesforlife).
+4. In the USA, 84% of BtoB CEOs use social networks to gather information about a company before making their purchasing decision, and 56% of buyers consult the blog of the company selling the products they are interested in.
+(Salesforlife)

-6. 66% of BtoB marketers believe that content production is effective when this content is then disseminated via a variety of channels: social networks, blogs, public events...(Kapost)
+6. 66% of BtoB marketing managers believe that content production is effective when this content is then distributed via various channels: social networks, blogs, public events...(Kapost)

 So why adopt an Inbound Marketing strategy?
-Because it's what customers want and it's the best ROI for you!
+Because that's what customers want and it's the best ROI for you!

 What is Inbound Marketing?

-Inbound marketing consists in organizing a reverse flow, i.e. creating the conditions for generating inbound contacts, or leads.
-In response to the trends described in the first part of this article, the aim is to attract customers to your company.
-It ' s an approach that allows you to create contact in a less aggressive way and, above all, at the right time with the right person, making your sales strategy more effective.
+Inbound Marketing consists of organizing a reverse flow, that is, creating the conditions to generate inbound contacts, leads.
+In response to the trends described in the first part of this article, it is about attracting customers to you.
+It is an approach that allows you to create contact in a less aggressive way and especially at the right time with the right person, which will make your commercial strategy more effective.

-In this approach, marketing has a deeper impact on the sales funnel.
-It no longer limits itself to raising awareness and arousing interest, but goes all the way to intention and even evaluation, in other words, lead generation.
-It invites the prospect to act, via "call to actions" on a website, for example.
+In this approach, marketing has a more profound impact on the sales funnel.
+It's no longer limited to creating awareness and interest; it extends to intention and even evaluation, i.e., lead generation.
+It encourages prospects to take action, for example, through "call to action" buttons on a website.

-Clearly, this marketing strategy opens up a wide field of action, which can also have an impact on the company's internal organization, in particular by bringing marketing and sales closer together.
+We can clearly see that this marketing strategy opens up a wide range of actions that can also impact the internal organization of the company by bringing marketing and sales closer together.

-This is a topic we'll be tackling on several occasions, with a forthcoming zoom on how to implement this strategy and the key points to be effective.
+A topic we will address several times, with a focus very soon on how to implement this strategy and the key points for being effective.